What is Power BI Premium?

 Refreshes, like queries, require the model be loaded into memory.
 If there is insufficient memory, the Power BI service will attempt to evict inactive models, and if this is not possible (as all models are active), the refresh job is queued.
 Refreshes are typically CPU-intensive, even more so than queries.
 For this reason, there are capacity limits on the number of concurrent refreshes, set to 1.5 x the number of backend v-cores, rounded up.
 If there are too many concurrent refreshes, a scheduled refresh will be queued.
 When these situations occur, it takes longer for the refresh to complete.
 On-demand refreshes such as those triggered by a user request or an API call will retry three times .
 If there still aren't enough resources, the refresh will then fail.

 When creating a new capacity, Global administrators and Power BI service administrators can specify a region where workspaces assigned to the capacity will reside.
 This is known as Multi-Geo.
-With Multi-Geo, organizations can meet data residency requirements by deploying content to datacenters in a specific region, even if it's different than the region in which the Office 365 Subscription resides.
+With Multi-Geo, organizations can meet data residency requirements by deploying content to datacenters in a specific region, even if it's different than the region in which the Microsoft 365 Subscription resides.
 To learn more, see Multi-Geo support for Power BI Premium.

 Managing Premium capacities involves creating or deleting capacities, assigning admins, assigning workspaces, configuring workloads, monitoring, and making adjustments to optimize capacity performance.